dask/dask-sphinx-theme/docs/10-minutes-to-dask.rst

    >>> client.dashboard_link
    'http://127.0.0.1:8787/status'

-To learn more about those graphs take a look at :doc:`dashboard`.
+To learn more about those graphs take a look at :external+dask:doc:`dashboard`.